JoergBitzer/AudioDevOrga/installReadMe.md

     ```console
     sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install
     ```
-    3. Install Editor (Visual Studio works on all plattforms)
+    3. Install Editor (Visual Studio Code works on all plattforms)

 * Linux:
     0. Check installed compiler version (gcc -v should be > 9.0), if not install it
     1. check if git is available (git --version), if not install it
     2. check if CMAKE is avaliable (cmake --version should be > 3.15), if not install it
-    3. Install Editor (Visual Studio works on all plattforms)
+    3. Install Editor (Visual Studio Code works on all plattforms)

 ## install audio plugin development framework

-Several plattform independent frameworks are available (JUCE, IPlug, VSTGUI) I would use JUCE (www.juce.com)
+Several plattform independent frameworks are available (JUCE, IPlug, VSTGUI) Only JUCE (www.juce.com) is described here.

 To prevent to many files cluttering around, start with e new subdirectory e.g. AudioDev